joshua-stauffer/thehistoryatlas/README.md

 ### Contributing
 Ideas, suggestions, and contributions are all welcome!
 If you would like to be involved, the [issues page](https://github.com/joshua-stauffer/thehistoryatlas/issues) is a great place to start, but feel free to reach out directly as well.

+### Building on Apple silicon (ARM64)
+At the time of writing, there are still some lingering issues with building select libraries on Apple silicon (notably, numpy, which is a dependency for spaCy in the NLP app).
+If you are developing on an ARM64 architecture, rename the default docker file [in the NLP directory](https://github.com/joshua-stauffer/thehistoryatlas/tree/dev/nlp) to something else, and rename the Dockerfile_arm64 file to simply Dockerfile.
+This alternate dockerfile uses Conda as a workaround, but has caused problems on Linux machines, so is no longer the default build.